Resume Writer Pet Peeves (with PDF)

 Overbearing

-Professional boundaries make up the code of conduct to follow when working with your Resume Writer.
 Most boundaries are pretty obvious ones.
 They are based on societal norms like common courtesy and the golden rule (“do unto others as you would have them do unto you”).
-Overbearing clients may lack the knowledge (or consideration) to respect certain professional boundaries.
-Examples of overbearing behavior include calling your Resume Writer multiple times daily or sending several messages on the weekend (expecting a response).
+Overbearing clients may lack the consideration to respect certain boundaries.
+Examples of overbearing behavior include calling your Resume Writer multiple times a day or constantly requesting changes to the resume without clear direction.

 Perfectionist

-Striving for excellence in the Resume Writing process is a highly desirable target to pursue.
-Striving for perfection is counterproductive.
-Understanding the difference between excellence and perfection is critical.
 When it comes to the practice of Resume Writing, excellence is the goal (not perfection).
 This doesn’t mean spelling and grammar are unimportant.
-Your Resume must be thoroughly proofread and free of errors.
-Perfectionist clients typically operate on arbitrary, unrealistic, and subjective standards that are impossible to meet.
-Perfectionists should avoid being overly scrupulous with the Resume, and instead, redirect that energy into applying to jobs (play the numbers game).
+Your Resume must be thoroughly proofread.
+But, perfectionist clients typically operate on arbitrary, unrealistic, and subjective standards that are impossible to meet.
+Perfectionists should avoid being overly scrupulous and instead redirect that energy into finding good job opportunities.

 “Strive for excellence, not perfection, because we don’t live in a perfect world.” ― Joyce Meyer